OWASP/IoT-Security-Verification-Standard-ISVS/index.md

 ---

+> ⚠️ **Release Candidate — `1.0.0-RC2`.** This documentation is a **release candidate under community review** and may change before the final release.
+It is **not yet a finalized standard**.
+Please review the content and share feedback via [GitHub Discussions](https://github.com/OWASP/IoT-Security-Verification-Standard-ISVS/discussions).

+---

 ## Version 1.0 - Official Release

 This is the official 1.0 release of the OWASP ISVS, providing **156 security requirements** across five verification categories.